david-04/david-04.github.io/src/content/docs/blog/exhaustiveness-checks-in-typescript.md

 }
 ```

 This code is exhaustive.
 The `log` function has a dedicated code path for every possible log level.
 But there is no explicit check for exhaustiveness.
-This becomes a problem when someone adds another enum value later on:
+This becomes a problem when another value is added to the enum:

 ```typescript
 enum LogLevel { ERROR, INFO, WARNING }; // WARNING was added